xmonader/nim-servy/README.md

 # servy

-Servy is HTTP server/webframework with bottle/flask familiar API
+Servy is a fast, simple and lightweight micro web-framework for Nim

 ## Installation